Published 12:26 IST, May 7th 2019

 Advertisement

-Acting Inspector General of Police (IGP) Chandana Wickremaratne said that all those directly linked to attacks on three churches and three luxury hotels have been arrested or were killed.
+Acting Inspector General of Police (IGP) Chandana Wickremaratne said that all those directly linked to the attacks on three churches and three luxury hotels have been arrested or were killed.

 Advertisement